dasickis/blog/_posts/2014-07-07-Setup-a-Raspberry-Pi.markdown

 The Raspberry Pi is useful for teaching about computers.
 However, the bare bones nature of the device leads to an extensive setup requirement.

-First, Raspberry Pi does provides a guide for getting it up and running:
+First, Raspberry Pi does provides a guide for getting it up and running

 * http://www.raspberrypi.org/help/quick-start-guide/
 * http://www.raspberrypi.org/documentation/